 Harris College of Nursing & Health Sciences

-- With the continuing critical shortage of nurses, Harris College of Nursing & Health Sciences has responded by creating an accelerated track for students with degrees in other fields, allowing them to complete the BSN in only 15 months, as well as an online Master of Science in Nursing and Doctor of Nursing Practice.
+- Harris College of Nursing & Health Sciences has responded to the continuing critical shortage of nurses by creating an accelerated track for students with degrees in other fields, allowing them to complete the BSN in only 16 months.

-- Degrees available in Nursing include the Baccalaureate in Nursing (traditional or accelerated); the online MSN with three available majors: Clinical Nurse Specialist (adult/gerontological or pediatric focus), Clinical Nurse Leader and Nurse Educator; and the Doctor of Nursing Practice (DNP) for advanced practice nurses and executive nurses.
+- Degrees available in nursing include the Baccalaureate in Nursing (traditional or accelerated); the online MSN with three available majors: Clinical Nurse Specialist (adult/gerontological or pediatric focus), Clinical Nurse Leader or Nurse Educator; and the online Doctor of Nursing Practice (DNP) for advanced practice registered nurses.

-- The Department of Communication Sciences & Disorders offers Bachelor of Science degrees in Speech-Language Pathology, and Habilitation of the Deaf and Hard of Hearing.
-A minor in Communication Sciences and Disorders and a Master of Science in Speech-Language Pathology.
-The Miller Speech and Hearing Clinic provides services to the Fort Worth community as well as serving as a practicum site for speech-language pathology students.
+- The Davies School of Communication Sciences & Disorders offers Bachelor of Science degrees in Speech-Language Pathology and Habilitation of the Deaf and Hard of Hearing, as well as minors in Communication Sciences and Disorders and a Master of Science in Speech-Language Pathology.
+The Miller Speech & Hearing Clinic provides services to the Fort Worth community, as well as serving as a practicum site for speech-language pathology students.

 - The Department of Kinesiology offers undergraduate and graduate majors in health and fitness, sport psychology, physical education, movement science, athletic training, and P.E.- strength and conditioning.

 - Kinesiology students conduct research with their professors in muscle development and endurance.
 Students in the athletic training program work with TCU teams as well as area high school teams.

-- TCU is developing innovative solutions to critical health care needs with initiatives such as the Center for Evidence Based Practice and Research and the Center of Oncology Education Research.
+- TCU is developing innovative solutions to critical health care needs with initiatives such as the Center for Evidence Based Practice and Research and the TCU Center for Oncology Education and Research.